 Going to the Sun Road is one of the most iconic drives in the world.
 The road is not accessible for bicycles all the time during the height of the season, but every spring, before the road opens to all traffic the road becomes a biker-hiker paradise.

 During the summer season, bikes are not allowed on the road between 11:00 a.m. and 4:00 p.m.
 However, if one starts early enough bikes can be used to reach the hiking trail heads thus avoiding the parking nightmare that mares the Glacier National Park in the summer.
 Just lock our e-bikes at the trail head and wait to head back down into the town late afternoon.
 On an e-bike, the climb is easy and the sights are spectacular.
+Please be advised we don't recommend this ride to inexperienced riders.
+The road is narrow and shared with cars, so not a good idea during the busy summer season.

 The ride from the West Glacier to Logan Pass takes about 3.5 hours on one of our e-bikes and you will enjoy every minute of it.